 Understand Your Social Security Benefits

-To support yourself in retirement, you’ll need about 70% of your current income.
-For most people, income in retirement is earned from accrued savings and Social Security payments.
+To support yourself, your average retirement income will need to be about 70% of your current income.
+For most people, this income is earned from accrued savings and Social Security payments.
 Social Security payments are determined by your 35 highest earning years, but you can’t start receiving these benefits until age 62.
 If you delay receiving Social Security until age 67, however, you can receive 8% more in benefits up to age 70.
 To get an idea of where you stand with these benefits, sign up for a free Social Security report.

 Take Stock of Your Assets & Liabilities